Unified payments infrastructure: How Tailwind Labs optimized billing and payments

 Tailwind Labs CEO Adam Wathan is no stranger to the billing and payments landscape.
-Having built integrations with payment service providers in the past (and inadvertently becoming a payments expert in the process), he wanted to take a different approach with Tailwind UI – using a merchant of record or reseller that would handle all elements of the business’ revenue delivery.
+Having built integrations with payment service providers in the past (and inadvertently becoming a payments expert in the process), he wanted to take a different approach with Tailwind UI – using a merchant of record or reseller that would handle all elements of the business’ payments infrastructure

 Adam was hoping this model would offer relief from sales tax liabilities and reduce the admin burden of bookkeeping.
 But after finding a provider and getting set up, there was still an underlying concern over its stance on sales tax and what would happen if they were audited by the Canadian Revenue Agency (CRA).

 “We always had an undercurrent of anxiety around sales tax.
 Gumroad handled some of it for us but didn’t really have a solid stance on who was ultimately liable.”